Written by: Samantha McGinnis

 The beginnings of the Vatican start with the martyrdom of St. Peter in 67 AD, but it wasn’t until 1277 that it became the official residence of the Papacy.

-Each Pope added his own touches to the apartments, most famously in 1473 when Pope Sixtus IV commissioned the building of the Sistine Chapel hiring Perugino, Botticelli, Ghirlandaio, Rosselli, and Luca Signorelli to fresco its walls.
+Each Pope added his own touches to the apartments, most famously in 1473 when Pope Sixtus IV commissioned the building of the Sistine Chapel and hired Perugino, Botticelli, Ghirlandaio, Rosselli, and Luca Signorelli to fresco its walls.

-It wasn’t until 1508 that Pope Julius II brought in Michelangelo to paint the famous ceiling, and a young Raphael to paint the frescoes of the Papal Apartments.
+In 1508 Pope Julius II brought in Michelangelo to paint the famous ceiling while a young Raphael painted the frescoes of the Papal Apartments.

 It was this same Pope that began the collection of antiquities, which still forms the backbone of the Vatican’s collection.
 More than just the seat of Catholicism, the Vatican to this day remains a repository for artistic masterpieces.